-Colorado felony sentences carry mandatory minimum terms, but some defendants can avoid prison through felony probation or other alternative sentencing such as community corrections or home confinement.
-And at the sentencing hearing, defendants can present mitigating circumstances to persuade the judge to impose laxer penalties.
+Colorado felony sentences carry mandatory minimum terms, but you may be able to avoid prison through felony probation or other alternative sentencing such as community corrections or home confinement.

-In this article, our Colorado criminal defense attorneys discuss:
+In this article, our Colorado criminal defense attorneys discuss the following topics re. felony crimes:

-Colorado felony conviction | Presumptive sentence |
+Colorado Felony Conviction | Presumptive Sentence |

 Class 1 |